reesharj/Design-and-Development-of-a-Gas-Leakage-Detector-System-using-Arduino-Uno-and-a-GSM-Module./README.md

-# Arduino GSM Gas Leakage Detector
+# Design and Development of a Gas Leakage Detector System using Arduino Uno and a GSM Module

 An Arduino-based gas leakage detection system designed to improve safety by monitoring gas concentration and automatically responding when dangerous gas levels are detected.
 The system activates an exhaust fan, sounds a buzzer alarm, and sends an SMS notification using a GSM module to alert the user.